Handwashing Facilities With Soap and Water

 3) People might be used to leaving their soap at a different place (e.g. somewhere out of the reach of domestic animals, young children or rain) but still using it regularly for washing their hands.
 That is why it is important to ask question 4 and verify the provided answer by question 5.

-4) USAID/OFDA uses a slightly different version of this indicator: "number of households with soap and water at a hand washing location".
-See USAID/OFDA's guidance on this indicator.
+5) BHA uses a slightly different version of this indicator: "percent of households with soap and water at a handwashing station on premises".

 Access Additional Guidance